 In 2017, Ms. Choi joined the Daegu Elementary School administration team.
 She transitioned to Humphreys Central Elementary School in 2018 as assistant principal.
 As an administrator, Ms. Choi has built collaborative relationships with students, teachers and parents and has worked closely with stakeholders to meet the needs of all students.

-While Ms. Choi, her husband, and son will greatly miss being a part of the Humphreys community, they are very excited to join the Mustang family.
+While Ms. Choi will greatly miss being a part of the Humphreys community, she is very excited to join the Mustang family.
 She looks forward to building new relationships with the Osan community.
 Go Mustangs!

 Assistant Principal, McCool Elementary Middle School